benjmin-r/cto.coffee/episodes/_posts/2020-31-03-ep11-about-being-a-egneralist-with-april-matias.md

 # Episode 11
 ## About Being a Generalist with April Matias

 This episode I spoke with [April Matias](https://www.linkedin.com/in/amts/), a Senior Quality Assurance Engineer from Berlin.
-April has a background in arts and humanities, worked in quality assurance for several years and has recently taken a developer Bootcamp to expand her knowledge and skills.
+April has a background in arts and humanities, worked in quality assurance for several years and has recently taken a developer bootcamp to expand her knowledge and skills.

 We talked about what a QA person does at a startup, their value proposition, where they fit into the company, and how learning development skills can help you to fit in and make your goal more scalable.

-My Favorite quote from our conversation occurs at ~23min:
+My favorite quote from our conversation occurs at ~23min:
 > Being aware that your own experience or own conception of someone else'ss experience can not possibly represent your target audience.

 ### Download

-cto.coffee - [Episode 11 - QA Generalist To Developer with April Matias]({{page.file}}) or listen to the episode on [Spotify](https://open.spotify.com/show/1tTIPMUw3jT882J0dprLYq).
+[cto.coffee - Episode 11 - QA Generalist To Developer with April Matias]({{page.file}}) or listen to the episode on [Spotify](https://open.spotify.com/show/1tTIPMUw3jT882J0dprLYq).

 This episode was recorded on 11-March-2020.